AndrewRadev/ack.vim/README.md

     v    to open in vertical split
     gv   to open in vertical split silently q    to close the quickfix window

+You can turn off these mappings by setting `g:ackmappings` to 0, like so:

+    let g:ackmappings = 0

 This Vim plugin is derived (and by derived, I mean copied, essentially) from Antoine Imbert's blog post [Ack and Vim